 Investigational Inhaled L-Dopa for Treatment of OFF Periods in Parkinson’s Disease

-CVT-301 is a self-administered, inhalable formulation of levodopa (L-dopa).
+CVT-301 is a self-administered, inhaled formulation of levodopa (L-dopa).
 It is being studied for the treatment of symptoms of OFF periods in people with Parkinson’s disease taking an oral carbidopa / levodopa regimen.
-OFF periods refer to the re-emergence of Parkinson’s symptoms.
-We plan to file a New Drug Application with the U.S. Food and Drug Administration in the second quarter of 2017, pending analysis of clinical trial data.
+OFF periods are characterized by the re-emergence of Parkinson’s symptoms.
+We plan to file a New Drug Application with the U.S. Food and Drug Administration in the second quarter of 2017.

 Approximately one million people in the U.S. and 1.2 million Europeans are diagnosed with Parkinson’s disease (PD); OFF periods are experienced by approximately 350,000 in the U.S. and 420,000 in Europe.